ricardoasmarques/ceph-dev-docker/README.md

 ### Start Ceph Development Environment

-To start up the compiled Ceph cluster, you can use the `vstart.sh` script, which spawns up an entire cluster (MONs, OSDs, Mgr) in your development environment.
+To start up the compiled Ceph cluster, you can use the `vstart.sh` script, which spawns up an entire cluster (MONs, OSDs, Mgr) in your development environment or you can use the `ceph-start` script available in this docker image.
 See the
 [documentation](http://docs.ceph.com/docs/master/dev/dev_cluster_deployement/)
 and the output of `vstart.sh --help` for details.

-To start an environment from scratch with debugging enabled, use the following
+To start an environment from scratch with debugging enabled, use the following command:
-command:

-    (docker)# cd /ceph/build
+    (docker)# start-ceph
-    (docker)# ../src/vstart.sh -d -n -x

-**Note:** The `-d` option enables debug output.
+**Note:** This script uses the `vstart` `-d` option that enables debug output.
 Keep a close eye on the growth of the log files created in `build/out`, as they can grow very quickly (several GB within a few hours).

 ### Test Ceph Development Environment

     (docker)# cd /ceph/build